jenkinsci/kubernetes-plugin/README.md

 Run `mvn clean install` and copy `target/kubernetes.hpi` to Jenkins plugins folder.

+## Running Kubernetes Integration Tests

+Please note that the system you run `mvn` on needs to be reachable from the cluster.
+If you see the agents happen to connect to the wrong host, see you can use `jenkins.host.address` as mentioned above.

-## Integration Tests with Minikube
+### Integration Tests with Minikube

 For integration tests install and start [minikube](https://github.com/kubernetes/minikube).
 Tests will detect it and run a set of integration tests in a new namespace.